Sitefinity/SystranMTConnector/README.md

 When working with the Sitefinity CMS *Translation* module, you can benefit from a number of translation connectors that you use out-of-the-box with minimum setup.
 You can, however, implement your own translation connector with custom logic to serve your requirements.

-This tutorial provides you with a sample that you use to implement a custom translation connector to work with the **Systran.io** service.
+This tutorial provides you with a sample that you use to implement a custom translation connector to work with the **SYSTRAN Pure Neural Server** service.
 You first create and setup the connector and then use the *Systran Translation .Net Client Library*  to implement the overall translation process.
 ## Requirements
 Sitefinity CMS license